 Electronic waste is also collected curbside by the contracted waste haulers.
 The hauler brings the materials to the landfill to be stored in the designated area which is the SW corner of the white goods/scrap metal concrete pad.
 Additionally, residents may drop off electronic waste Monday through Saturday during landfill hours.
 This material is stored in the SW corner of the white goods/scrap metal area also.
 Materials are removed by a private recycling contractor for proper recycling.

 The following procedures serve as the Facility’s guideline for Contingency Plan.
-Specific information may be located in the Manatee County Household Hazardous Waste Collection and Storage Facility Contingency Plan.
+Specific information may be located in the Manatee County Solid Waste Division All Hazard Plan.

 14.1 Purpose and Implementation of Contingency Plan